freelion93/Neural-Network-Image-Recognition-/README.md

 # Neural Network for MNIST object recognition

-This neural network was built by me as one of the task for the optimization course.
+This neural network was built by me as one of the tasks during the optimization course.
 It uses [Fashion-MNIST dataset](http://yann.lecun.com/exdb/mnist/).
 Each image in the dataset is a 28x28 grayscale picture of the cloth, associated with a label from 10 classes.
 <p align="left"><b>Input image samples</b></p>